OpenNebula/website/content/integrations/automation_tools/ansible.md

 <!--# Ansible -->

-OpenNebula Ansible modules allow managing common OpenNebula resources, e.g. VMs, images or hosts, using Ansible playbooks.
+OpenNebula Ansible modules allow you to manage common OpenNebula resources, e.g., VMs, images or Hosts, using Ansible playbooks.
 In the latest Ansible version OpenNebula modules are part of the collection [community.general](https://galaxy.ansible.com/community/general).
 Formerly, they were distributed together with Ansible main package.

 For the module usage, please follow the official Ansible documentation: